RohanAlexander/telling_stories_with_data/_book/43-mrp.md

 In most countries we'd be stuck using the census, which is of course quite large, but likely out-of-date.
 Luckily in the US we have the opportunity to use the American Community Survey (ACS) which asks analogous questions to a census, is conducted every month, and over the course of a year, we end up with a few million responses.
 In this case we are going to access the ACS through IPUMS.

 To do this go to the IPUMS website - https://ipums.org - and we are looking for something like IPUMS USA and then 'get data'.
 Create an account, if you need to.
 That'll take a while to process.
 But once you have an account, go to 'Select Samples' and de-select everything apart from the 2019 ACS.
 Then we need to get the variables that we are interested in.
 From the household we want 'STATEICP', then in person we want 'SEX', 'AGE', 'EDUC'.
 Once everything is selected, 'view cart', and we want to be careful to change the 'data format' to '.dta' (there's nothing wrong with the other formats, but we have just already got code earlier to deal with that type).
-Briefly just check how many rows and columns you're requesting.
+Briefly just check how many rows and columns you are requesting.
 It should be around a million rows, and around ten to twenty columns.
-If it is much more than 300MB then maybe just see if you've accidently selected something that you don't need.
+If it is much more than 300MB then maybe just see if you willve accidently selected something that you don't need.
 Submit the request and within a day, you should get an email saying that your data can be downloaded.
 It should only take 30 minutes or so, but if you don't get an email within a day then check again the size of the dataset, and customize the sample size to reduce the size initially.

 In any case Let us tidy up the data.